 Messari: What impact does USDC unanchoring have on DeFi?

-This article is approximately 976 words,and reading the entire article takes about 2 minutes
+This article is about 2876 words, reading the full article takes about 5 minutes

 USDC is one of the most commonly used stablecoins in DeFi, so when the price is decoupled, it leads to a rapid deterioration of the liquidity situation of the entire DeFi.